June 13, 2016 by Varga László

 - 1.5 kg lbs. lamb leg or shoulder

 - 2 sprigs fresh rosemary

 - 250 g roasted red bell peppers strips

-- 1 large tomato > - Remove the pears and set them aside.
+- 1 large tomato

+- Mince the remaining garlic cloves and set aside.

 - Heat the oil in a large pan over medium heat and add the chopped onions.
 Fry them until soft, about five minutes.